-- 1. For Low speed, push the speed selector to display "1". - Speed selector to display "1".
-For High speed, push the speed selector to display "2".
+For Low speed, push the speed selector to display "1".
+For High speed, push the speed push the speed speed selector to display "2".

 Using the Control Switch

 The control switch may be set to three positions: forward, reverse and lock.
 Due to a lockout mechanism, the control switch can only be adjusted when the ON/OFF switch is not pressed.
 Always allow the motor to come to a complete stop before using the control switch.